Are you thinking about investing in Litecoin? You probably think Litecoin has potential. But you need to make sure you keep your Litecoin safe.

 - It uses open-source, trusted and community-managed software which is managed through GitHub to help maintain the community.

-- Great for holding cryptocurrency over a long period of time.
+- Great for holding a cryptocurrency over a long period of time.

 - There is no way of getting your Litecoin back if your paper is lost.
 You need to store your offline paper wallet securely and safely.